 Kimberly served the profession of social work well as a Board member of the BC Association of Social Workers from 2007 2010.
 In addition, in 2004 Kimberly received the UBC Alumni Achievement Blythe Eagles Award for volunteer leadership in recognition of her work as President of the Alumni Board of the UBC School of Social Work from 1997-2008.

 Read the list of past recipients of the CASW Distinguished Service Award (BC).

 This award is co-sponsored by BCASW and the UBC School of Social Work to recognize BC social workers whose compassion and dedication to serving has inspired others.
 Recipients share their experiences at the Paul Cheng Memorial Lecture held during the first week of September at the UBC School of Social Work.
-Nominations for the 2017 award open March 13th and close on June 18th.
-For more info and to nominate
+For more information and to nominate

 BRIDGET MORAN AWARD